 The Federal Government has just announced a childcare relief package for the child care and early childhood education sector (‘child care sector’).
 The relief package is designed to:

 • provide free child care to around one million families; and

-• ensure that as many of the child care sector’s 13,000 child care and early learning services as possible keep their doors open for families that need to work and to support vulnerable children during the Coronavirus pandemic.
+• ensure that the child care sector’s 13,000 child care and early learning services remain open during the Coronavirus pandemic to support vulnerable children and working families.

 (a) The Government will pay 50% of the child care sector’s fee revenue (presumably, this would be paid to each eligible child care and early learning centre) up to the existing hourly rate cap.